 Who are we?

-nearly 30 years as a disability support provider
+Over 30 years as a disability support provider

 We’ve been around for a while, having started out as Te Awamutu Residential Trust back in 1989.
 We were founded as a disability support service for 10 people with intellectual disability who were leaving Tokanui Hospital.
 Initially this support was provided in residential homes in Te Mawhai and Te Awamutu.